rmarasigan/aws-essentials/cloud-practitioner-essentials/aws-ec2.md

 #### Compute Savings Plan
 * Offers up to 72% savings over On-Demand costs for a consistent amount of compute usage
 * Requires a 1-year or 3-year term commitment

+#### Dedicated Instance
+* An EC2 *instance* that runs in a VPC on hardware for a single customer
+* Higher cost compared to standard Amazon EC2 instances

+#### Dedicated Host
+* A *physical server* with EC2 instance capacity for a single customer
+* Most expensive Amazon EC2 option